 1.)
+Relax.
 Take a few months off.
-Relax and let Life happen.
+Let Life happen.

 2.)
 Watch your child and see where math pops up.
 Think of yourself as an observer – a data collector.
 Are they sorting?
 Working with fractions?
 Estimating?
 Before you glaze over or shrug it off, how often do you do these kinds of things without even realizing it’s “Math Applications:”